 Women in IT Networking at SC (WINS)

-The Women in IT Networking at SC (WINS) program was developed as a means for addressing the prevalent gender gap that exists in Information Technology (IT) particularly in the fields of network engineering and high performance computing (HPC).
+The Women in IT Networking at SC (WINS) program was developed as a means for addressing the prevalent gaps that exist for underrepresented groups in Information Technology (IT) particularly in the fields of network engineering and high performance computing (HPC).

 SCinet, the Supercomputing Conference’s (SC) dedicated high-performance research network, provides an ideal “apprenticeship” opportunity for engineers and technologists looking for direct access to the most cutting-edge network hardware and software, while working side-by-side with the world’s leading network and software engineers, and the top network technology vendors.